kingzamzon/docs/docs/support/faq.md

 **(cont'd) If the latter, then doesn't that mean that there's no redundancy on the key fragments and you're very susceptible to nodes going offline?
 Like if too many nodes go offline then you might no longer have enough key fragments in the online nodes to decrypt some pieces of content?**

-Right now, we're running all the nodes, so the nodes and shares don't change. soon, we will run a federated network with named nodes, and the ultimate goal is to run a permissionless one. we use a process called proactive secret sharing to share the private key shares with new nodes as they come online. the shares given to new nodes are incompatible with any nodes that have left the network. we use threshold encryption with a 2/3 threshold so redundancy is built in.
+Right now, we're running all the nodes, so the nodes and shares don't change.
+Soon, we will run a federated network with named nodes, and the ultimate goal is to run a permissionless one.
+We use a process called proactive secret sharing to share the private key shares with new nodes as they come online.
+The shares given to new nodes are incompatible with any nodes that have left the network.
+We use threshold encryption with a 2/3 threshold, so redundancy is built-in.

 ### 5. What's to prevent one person from running many Lit Protocol nodes so as to acquire sufficient key fragments across their nodes to be able to reconstitute the decryption key for some pieces of content?

 In the federated network with named nodes, we know who the operators are, so a sybil attack is pretty hard.
-In the permissionless network, node operators must stake to run a node. so, you can do the math there to figure out the cryptoeconomic guarantees depending on the number of nodes and the staking cost, which are parameters we will tune.
+In the permissionless network, node operators must stake to run a node.
+So, you can do the math there to figure out the cryptoeconomic guarantees depending on the number of nodes and the staking cost, which are parameters we will tune.
 We also intend to use probabilistic guarantees that make it difficult for a given node operator to actually know which private key shares they have and which public keys they correspond to.
-Meaning, a node operator doesn't actually know what stuff the key share they are holding will unlock. the goal here is to make it difficult to amass 2/3 of the private key shares for a given private key.
+Meaning, a node operator doesn't actually know what stuff the key share they are holding will unlock.
+The goal here is to make it difficult to amass 2/3 of the private key shares for a given private key.

 ### 6. Orphaned and unreachable data due to nodes rotating

 **(cont'd) Even with the redundancy that 2/3 threshold encryption gives you, that's 2/3 of the number of shares at the time of the encryption right?
 So over a long enough time horizon, isn't it fairly likely that after a few years you'll have had enough nodes rotate off the network that more than a third of the shares for some early content encrypted by the network are now lost, leaving that data orphaned and unable to ever be decrypted?**

-Nope! you're probably thinking of shares in the context of shamir's secret sharing?
-We use threshold encryption which is different.
+Nope!
+You're probably thinking of shares in the context of Shamir's secret sharing?
+We use threshold encryption, which is different.
 Nodes all share one big private key generated via a distributed key generation operation.
 Nobody knows the whole private key.
-As nodes join and leave the network, through a process called proactive secret sharing, the private key shares are regenerated and each node gets a new private key share.
+As nodes join and leave the network, through a process called proactive secret sharing, the private key shares are regenerated, and each node gets a new private key share.
 But the shares, together, still represent the original private key.

-So the entire network could turnover (all nodes that were there when you encrypted content are gone) but you can still decrypt the content, becuause the private key itself is persisted
+So the entire network could turnover (all nodes that were there when you encrypted content are gone), but you can still decrypt the content because the private key itself is persisted.

 ### 7. So you need 2/3 of the entire network to decrypt content? not 2/3 of some fixed constant number of key fragments?

-Yup! those are the default params we are launching with.
-Over time, we want to let users launch their own "subnets" with their own parameters.
+Yup!
+Those are the default params we are launching with.
+Over time, we want to let users launch their own "subnets" with their parameters.

 ### 8. As the number of nodes on the network grows, it gets more secure, but also slower to decrypt content?

-Yeah that's correct. we plan to tune the network to have the max number of nodes while still remaining within some performance bounds. like if we can have 100 nodes and it takes less than 2 seconds to unlock something, that would be acceptable. when the network grows beyond that size, we support the automatic creation of subnets, which are basically just parallel networks. and then when someone goes to store some content, automatically load balance between those subnets
+Yeah, that's correct.
+We plan to tune the network to have the max number of nodes while still remaining within some performance bounds.
+Like if we can have 100 nodes and it takes less than 2 seconds to unlock something, that would be acceptable.
+When the network grows beyond that size, we support the automatic creation of subnets, which are basically just parallel networks.
+And then when someone goes to store some content, automatically load balance between those subnets.

-### 9. So long as that an attack on the network remains impractical then the system is pretty robust?
+### 9. So long as an attack on the network remains impractical, then the system is pretty robust?

 **(cont'd) One operator runs enough nodes to gather sufficient fragments to decrypt stuff - is sufficiently difficult and costly to execute so as to be impractical.
 That still seems like the most likely attack vector if things aren't designed just right. **

-Yeah you nailed it - there are lots of little tricks we can use there. like suppose there are 10 subnets each with their own private key, each with 100 nodes. if you wanted to break one of those private keys, you would need to run 66 of 100 of those nodes. but, when you join the network, the subnet you are assigned to is uniformly random. so now, you need to run 666 of 1000 nodes to amass those 66 shares for a single given subnet (maybe technically less due to the birthday problem). we could give out fake shares. we could make it difficult to discover which public key goes with which private key share, so as a node operator can't even tell which shares will unlock a given piece of data.
-It's a hard problem to solve but we have a lot of tools.
+Yeah, you nailed it - there are lots of little tricks we can use there.
+Like suppose there are 10 subnets each with their private key, each with 100 nodes.
+If you wanted to break one of those private keys, you would need to run 66 of 100 of those nodes.
+But when you join the network, the subnet you are assigned to is uniformly random.
+So now, you need to run 666 of 1000 nodes to amass those 66 shares for a single given subnet (maybe technically less due to the birthday problem).
+We could give out fake shares.
+We could make it difficult to discover which public key goes with which private key share, so a node operator can't even tell which shares will unlock a given piece of data.
+It's a hard problem to solve, but we have a lot of tools.

 <br />